jackzkdavies/foobar-/README.md

 foobar-
 =======
-This is a magical folder filled with fun assignments, and code snippets for future referencing.
+This is a repository containting university assignments, and code snippets for future referencing.

 Author Jack Z K Davies.
 contact: